Tintenbar, New South Wales: Housing

 The average household size was 2.8 people.

 Commerce

 Tintenbar has one general store (Tintenbar store), a restaurant (Che bon), a pharmacy (Tintenbar pharmacy), an art studio (David Lane's Studio), and a medical centre.

 Environment

 Tintenbar is a rural area that has many environmental features.
 It is surrounded by the localities of Knockrow to the north, Fernleigh and Brooklet to the north-west, Teven to the South-West, Cumbalum to the South, and Lennox Head to the East.

 There are several creeks that flow through Tintenbar.
 The major one is called Emigrant creek.
 This flows into Killen Falls which is a waterfall that is a popular tourist destination.

 In February 2013 after a local survey of the community, Tintenbar declared itself Coal Seam Gas Free.

 Culture

 Tintenbar has a multi-purpose hall, newly renovated, located just off the old Pacific Highway.

 Transport

 Tintenbar has a major highway that crosses through it, called the Pacific Highway.
-This is a major road that links Sydney to Brisbane.
-It has a large volume of traffic, especially over Easter.